grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Grouping to matrix

-Use this transformation to combine three fields, which will be used as input for the **Column**, **Row**, and **Cell value** fields from the query output, and generate a matrix.
+Use this transformation to combine three fields—which are used as input for the **Column**, **Row**, and **Cell value** fields from the query output—and generate a matrix.
 The matrix is calculated as follows:

 **Original data**